connervieira/Predator/CONFIGURATION.md

     - This setting is a number in the form of a string that determines how many OpenALPR guesses Predator will take into account when analyzing a plate.
     - The higher this number is, the more likely Predator is to guess a plate incorrectly.
 The lower this number is, the less likely Predator will be to find a valid guess at all.
     - By default this value is set to 10, which tends to be a healthy balance for the majority of tasks.
+- `alerts_ignore_validation`
+    - This setting determines whether alerts will respect or ignore the plate validation format.
+    - When this setting is set to `true`, if a plate fails the validation test, but matches an alert database plate, the alert will be displayed anyway.
+    - When set to `false`, only plates that have passed the validation test will be checked against the alert database.
 - `camera_resoultion`
     - This setting is a string that defines the resolution that FSWebcam will use when taking images through the connected camera.
     - It takes the format of `width x height`, with no spaces.